MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/home.md

 ## Explore the home page

+Under **Recent segments**, you see groups of customers based on demographic, behavioral, or transactional attributes that you've defined.
+[Creating segments](segments.md) helps you to better target your business activities.

-Under **Insights**, you'll see tiles with [measures](measures.md).
+**Recent measures** shows tiles with [measures](measures.md).
 Measures are key performance indicators (KPIs) that you've defined, such as average likelihood of customer churn or average online spend per customer.

-The **Potential interests** and **Potential brands** sections help you to gain a greater insight into your customer base by understanding the interests and brands that they have affinity for.
+The **Recent enrichments** section lists the results of the enrichment runs that completed recently.
+Enrichments add information about your customer base.
+For example, by understanding the interests and brands that they have affinity for.
 This information can be unlocked using the [enrichment](enrichment-microsoft-graph.md) capabilities, after completing the [map](map-entities.md), [match](match-entities.md), and [merge](merge-entities.md) phases.

-**Segments** displays groups of customers based on demographic, behavioral, or transactional attributes that you've defined.
-[Creating segments](segments.md) helps you to better target your business activities.

 ## Change between environments